obrie/retrokit/manual/romkit.md

 * What transformation should happen when the resource is installed?
 * How can we cross-reference the resource if the name changes?

-There are 5 types of resources that can be defined for romsets:
+There are 6 types of resources that can be defined for romsets:

 * dat (the database file)
 * machine (the machine's file/package)
 * playlist (an m3u for multiple machines)
 * disk (arcade only)
 * sample (arcade only)
+* asset (this can be anything)

 All resources, except `dat`, are optional.
 You only need to provide the other resources (such as `machine`) if you intend on installing games from some